De Havilland Mosquito NF Mk.II DD753, 54 O.T.U., RAF Charterhall

 |Nav||F/O||Ronald Edward Bellamy||21||154591||Fatal|

-During a night exercise from RAF Charterhall the aircraft flew into the northern slopes of The Curr and broke up over the flank of the hill.
+The aircraft took off at 21:50 hrs was on a night interception exercise when from RAF Charterhall when, 20 minutes later, it flew into the northern slopes of The Curr and broke up over the flank of the hill killing the two crew.

 The Crash Site

 Considering the wooden construction of the Mosquito, quite large sections of wreckage still remain at the crash site.
-At the main impact are remains of one of the undercarriage legs whilst further to the west there is a pit containing sections of armour plate and nacelle panels.
-Just to the east of the main site, on the opposite side of the fence is another pit, with sections poking out of the ground.
+At the main impact area are remains of one of the undercarriage legs, whilst further to the west there is a pit containing sections of armour plate and nacelle panels.
+Just to the east of the main site, on the opposite side of the fence, is another pit with sections poking out of the ground.

 It is believed the two pits are where the Merlin engines were blown up and buried by the salvage crew, the aircraft having first struck along the flank of the hill whilst flying from west to east.